Boddam branch line: A branch line and a hotel

-In 1893 Parliamentary powers were obtained for the purpose.
+The Great North of Scotland Railway (Various Powers) Act 1893 (56 & 57 Vict. c. cci) was obtained for the purpose.
 The location at Cruden Bay was considered to be perfect, but the nearest railway station was at Ellon, on the Formartine and Buchan line, about 10 miles distant.
 Accordingly there would need to be a new railway branch line from Ellon to Cruden Bay.
 It was planned to continue the line for five miles beyond Cruden Bay to reach the small fishing town of Boddam.
 Charles Brand was the contractor for the railway construction, and his firm began work on 8 September 1893.
 With granite quarries to be served, the Boddam fishery, and the Cruden Bay brickworks, as well as the proposed hotel, the 15-mile line was regarded as a safe project.
 The engineering works were light, at the expense of heavy gradients.

 Hotel and tramway

 Clearly the dominant reason for making the branch line was access to the hotel.
 The hotel was provisionally named the Port Erroll Hotel, although this was later changed to the Cruden Bay Hotel.
 It was to have 55 bedrooms, and be constructed of pink Peterhead granite; the estimated cost was £16,000, with additional costs of £5,000 for lifts, heating, furnishings and grounds.
-It was hoped that the District Council would provide water and sewerage connections, but in the end the railway company provided this itself at a cost of £1,200.
+It was hoped that the district council would provide water and sewerage connections, but in the end the railway company provided this itself at a cost of £1,200.
 Lighting was to be by paraffin lamps, but "if a laundry is erected, electric lighting can be provided at a probable outlay of £1,000 for a dynamo and wiring".
 The laundry and the electrical supply were in fact installed.